-Our research is at the leading-edge – the Research Assessment Exercise (REF) in 2014 ranked York's Computer Science 7th overall in the UK, 5th for Impact, and 6th for Environment.
+Our research is at the leading-edge – the Research Assessment Exercise (REF) in 2021 ranked York's Computer Science joint 9th overall in the UK, joint 8th for Environment, joint 13th for Impact, and joint 14th for Outputs.
 All aspects of our impact and environment were judged to be internationally excellent or of world-leading standard.

 The Department has a major role in several important national and international research programmes and initiatives, and we collaborate with both academic institutions and industry.

 Research students are an integral part of the Department’s research community.
 With over 100 research students registered on our PhD and Engineering Doctorate programmes, they are each a member of one of our ten research groups.

 We don’t just work on purely academic research - we are able to translate our research results into real solutions that work for all types of organisations.
 Examples of some of our partners include organisations such as Rolls-Royce, Volvo, Bombardier, GCHQ, Medtronic and National Air Traffic Services (NATS).

 We also work across disciplines within the University of York and with other academic institutions.
 This includes cross-working within subjects such as biology, chemistry, law, management, psychology, philosophy and sociology.

 Our dynamic new building has increased our potential for research both within and without Computer Science – our research groups have their own dedicated laboratories.
 We house the Interactive Home Laboratory, used by our Human-Computer Interaction research group.
 Here, in-depth qualitative research of the shopping, cooking and eating habits of older people is undertaken to see how technology can help people in the kitchen, amongst other projects.